-Dogs, like humans, can also suffer from allergies.
+Dogs, like humans, can suffer from allergies.
 Itching of the skin is the most common symptom of a dog allergy.
 The respiratory tract can be affected causing coughing, sneezing, and/or wheezing.
 At times, the eyes and nose may develop a discharge.
 Also, the digestive system may be affected causing vomiting or diarrhea.
-You’ll often times see a dull dry coat or the constant licking of paws, red itchy ears and other signs that your dog’s body is dealing with inflammation due to allergies.
+You’ll oftentimes see a dull dry coat or the constant licking of paws, red itchy ears, and other signs that your dog’s body is dealing with inflammation due to allergies.

-About 20 percent of the dogs in the United States suffers from some type of allergy, whether it be atopic dermatitis, flea allergy, food allergy, inhalant allergy, contact allergy, or bacterial allergy.
+About 20 percent of the dogs in the United States suffer from some type of allergy, whether it be atopic dermatitis, flea allergy, food allergy, inhalant allergy, contact allergy, or bacterial allergy.

 Atopic Dermatitis

 An allergic skin disease of dogs, known as canine atopic dermatitis, is caused by the dog’s immune system hypersensitivity to common substances in the environment, such as dust mites or molds.
 The signs of atopic dermatitis usually appear within the first two years of a dog’s life.
-If the dog begins to groom excessively, with licking or chewing of the paws, abdomen, and hind quarters, then it may suffer from atopic dermatitis.
-Also, check to see if the ears are reddened and hot to the touch.
+If the dog begins to groom excessively, with licking or chewing of the paws, abdomen, and hindquarters, then it may suffer from atopic dermatitis.
+Also, check to see if the ears are reddened and hot to the touch and there could be a rash under the dog's armpit.

 A hidden sign that a dog is atopic is in the armpits, groin, or between the toes of the paws.
 Check to see if there is saliva staining.
-In light colored dogs, it appears as a red-brown staining.
-In chronic cases the skin, mostly in the abdomen, may change color from a pinkish, to angry red, to black mottling.
+In light-colored dogs, it appears as red-brown staining.
+In chronic cases, the skin, mostly in the abdomen, may change color from pinkish to angry red, to black mottling.

 Flea allergy, food allergy, and parasitic infestations may mimic the symptoms of atopic dermatitis making it difficult to diagnose.
 Once fleas, foods, and parasitic infestations are eliminated as being the offending culprits, then allergy skin testing for dust mites, pollens, and molds may be done to determine what causes the dog’s atopic dermatitis.